Prothena (NASDAQ:PRTA) Shares Gap Up to $59.24

-Shares of Prothena Co. plc (NASDAQ:PRTA) gapped up prior to trading on Monday .
+Prothena Co. plc (NASDAQ:PRTA)’s stock price gapped up before the market opened on Monday .
 The stock had previously closed at $59.24, but opened at $61.50.
-Prothena shares last traded at $57.92, with a volume of 4,032 shares.
+Prothena shares last traded at $57.92, with a volume of 4,032 shares changing hands.

-PRTA has been the topic of several recent analyst reports.
-BTIG Research lifted their target price on Prothena from $29.00 to $65.00 and gave the company a “buy” rating in a research note on Friday, June 25th.
-Bank of America raised shares of Prothena from an “underperform” rating to a “neutral” rating and upped their price objective for the stock from $12.00 to $49.00 in a report on Friday, June 18th.
-Royal Bank of Canada raised their target price on shares of Prothena from $28.00 to $50.00 and gave the company an “outperform” rating in a research note on Friday, June 11th. began coverage on shares of Prothena in a research note on Wednesday, May 26th.
-They issued a “buy” rating and a $39.00 price target for the company.
-Finally, Citigroup assumed coverage on shares of Prothena in a research note on Wednesday, May 26th.
-They set a “buy” rating on the stock.
-Two equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
-The stock currently has an average rating of “Buy” and an average price target of $48.78.
+A number of research firms have recently issued reports on PRTA.
+HC Wainwright increased their price target on shares of Prothena from $33.00 to $58.00 and gave the stock a “buy” rating in a research report on Thursday, June 10th.
+Royal Bank of Canada boosted their price target on shares of Prothena from $28.00 to $50.00 and gave the company an “outperform” rating in a report on Friday, June 11th.
+BTIG Research upped their price target on shares of Prothena from $29.00 to $65.00 and gave the stock a “buy” rating in a research note on Friday, June 25th.
+Jefferies Financial Group lifted their price objective on Prothena from $30.00 to $38.00 and gave the company a “buy” rating in a research report on Monday, March 15th.
+Finally, Oppenheimer raised their price target on Prothena from $45.00 to $54.00 and gave the stock an “outperform” rating in a research note on Tuesday, June 8th.
+Two investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
+The stock currently has a consensus rating of “Buy” and an average target price of $48.78.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Price T Rowe Associates Inc. MD grew its stake in shares of Prothena by 22,878.5% in the 1st quarter.
-Price T Rowe Associates Inc. MD now owns 3,312,346 shares of the biotechnology company’s stock valued at $83,206,000 after buying an additional 3,297,931 shares in the last quarter.
-First Light Asset Management LLC raised its holdings in shares of Prothena by 42.8% during the 1st quarter.
-First Light Asset Management LLC now owns 2,935,707 shares of the biotechnology company’s stock valued at $73,745,000 after purchasing an additional 879,254 shares in the last quarter.
-Redmile Group LLC acquired a new stake in shares of Prothena in the 1st quarter valued at $46,650,000.
-Palo Alto Investors LP boosted its holdings in Prothena by 3.0% in the first quarter.
-Palo Alto Investors LP now owns 1,742,505 shares of the biotechnology company’s stock worth $43,772,000 after purchasing an additional 50,700 shares in the last quarter.
-Finally, Ikarian Capital LLC bought a new stake in Prothena in the fourth quarter worth $14,252,000.
-90.49% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds have recently made changes to their positions in PRTA.
+Price T Rowe Associates Inc. MD boosted its holdings in Prothena by 22,878.5% in the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 3,312,346 shares of the biotechnology company’s stock valued at $83,206,000 after purchasing an additional 3,297,931 shares during the period.
+Redmile Group LLC bought a new stake in Prothena in the 1st quarter valued at $46,650,000.
+Ikarian Capital LLC acquired a new position in shares of Prothena in the 4th quarter valued at $14,252,000.
+First Light Asset Management LLC boosted its position in shares of Prothena by 42.8% during the 1st quarter.
+First Light Asset Management LLC now owns 2,935,707 shares of the biotechnology company’s stock valued at $73,745,000 after acquiring an additional 879,254 shares in the last quarter.
+Finally, UBS Asset Management Americas Inc. increased its stake in Prothena by 876.3% in the first quarter.
+UBS Asset Management Americas Inc. now owns 352,527 shares of the biotechnology company’s stock valued at $8,855,000 after acquiring an additional 316,420 shares during the period.
+90.49% of the stock is currently owned by institutional investors and hedge funds.

 About Prothena (NASDAQ:PRTA)